-6. THERE ARE NO ADJUSTMENTS TO MAKE, so replace the panels.

-7. Clean and/or sanitize the storage bin interior, wipe off the exterior with a clean, damp cloth.

-8. Give the owner/user the service manual, instruct him/her in the operation of the unit, and make sure they know who to call for service.

-9. Fill out the manufacturers registration card, and mail it to the Scotsman Factory.
+- 6. THERE ARE NO ADJUSTMENTS TO MAKE, so replace the panels. - 7.
+Clean and/or sanitize the storage bin interior, wipe off the exterior with a clean, damp cloth. - 8.
+Give the owner/user the service manual, instruct him/her in the operation of the unit, and make sure they know who to call for service. - 9.
+Fill out the Customer Evaluation and Registration form, and mail it to Scotsman.